garstka/idact/testing_setup/README.md

 # Testing setup

-This directory contains scripts for running a testing container with SLURM and access via ssh.
+The `testing_setup` directory contains scripts for running a testing container with SLURM and access via ssh.

 ## Requirements